Thomas Pole

-Thomas Pole (13 October 1753 – 28 September 1829) was an American-born English physician and writer.
+Thomas Pole (13 October 1753 – 28 September 1829) was an American-born English medical doctor and writer.
 He was known also for his philanthropy.

 Life

 He was born in Philadelphia, the youngest son of John Pole (1705–1755), a native of Wiveliscombe, Somerset, who emigrated to New Jersey.
 His mother's maiden name was Rachel Smith, of Burlington.
 Thomas was brought up as a member of the Society of Friends.
 In 1775 he visited relatives in England, and, with the object of attending Friends' meetings, he travelled widely through England and Wales, mainly on horseback, for two or three years.

 In 1777 he studied medicine with Dr. Joseph Rickman at Maidenhead, went on to Reading as student, and in 1780 moved to Falmouth, becoming assistant to Dr. J. Fox.
 He settled in London in 1781, was admitted a member of the College of Surgeons there, and later received the degree of M.D. from St Andrews University in 1801.
 In 1789 he was made a member of the American Philosophical Society, of which Benjamin Franklin was then president.

 His practice was mainly in obstetrics, gynaecology and paediatrics.
 Manuscript copies of midwifery lectures he gave in London in 1801 survive as part of the Manchester Medical Manuscripts Collection held by special collections at the University of Manchester with the reference MMM/16/2/2.
 Pole moved to Bristol in 1802, and acquired an extensive practice.
 There he continued his medical lectures, among his pupils being James Cowles Prichard, and he also lectured on chemistry and other sciences.

 Pole spent time on ministerial work in the Society of Friends, and took part in philanthropic schemes.
 Bernard Barton, the Quaker poet, paid tribute in 1826 to Pole's wide sympathies and tolerant views.

 He died at Bristol on 28 September 1829.
 In 1784 he married Elizabeth Barrett of Cheltenham; four children survived him.